Register a birth

 Please note: this information relates to the birth of a new born baby only

 A ‘standard’ birth certificate may also be obtained once the registration has been completed.
 This certificate will show all the details that have been recorded in the register.
-There is a fee of £4 charged for this certificate, if requested at the time of the registration.
+There is a fee of £4 (£11 from 16 February 2019) charged for this certificate, if requested at the time of the registration.
 If you require a passport for your baby it is necessary to obtain the standard certificate.
-The standard certificate is available at a later date but the fee increases.
-In an open register the certificate can be purchased for £7.
-Once the register is closed and in the custody of the superintendent registrar the cost is £10 for each certificate.
+The standard certificate is also available at a later date.

 If you have lost a certificate and require a replacement, details on how to obtain one can be found on our replacement certificate page.

 Female couples – Married or Civil Partners